Jayon Brown: 2017 season

-Brown finished his rookie year with 52 combined tackles (38 solo), four pass deflections, and 1.5 sacks in 16 games and no starts.
+Brown finished his rookie year with 52 tackles, 1.5 sacks, four pass deflections, and a fumble recovery in 16 games and no starts.
 Brown was used extensively in nickel packages as a rookie under defensive coordinator Dick LeBeau due to his athleticism and tackling ability.
-He finished the season with 487 defensive snaps (44.7%) while also appearing on special teams.
+Brown finished the season with 487 defensive snaps (44.7%) while also appearing on special teams.